 Cheese is addictive too (what on can do against its innate chemistry?!) and I am fully guilty of that naging craving.
 Yet, as I try to be progressive, climate-sensitive and balanced, I am reducing my dairy consumption by including plant alternatives.
 While trying many brands and complaining about the ok taste of these dairy replacements, to be fair I made a couple of plant fromages myself at home.
 I find two sources of inspiration – cookbooks and the packaging itself.
 The later is more daring and risky, but it challenges me to make it as great as they do in even a smaller batch.

-A cashew aged cheese that I kept maturing for one week turned out nicely, while the almond and macadamia ricotta a la Matthew Kenney, the famous American plant chef was also satisfying.
-Vreemery sells a cheese-making kit, I got the truffle one.
+A cashew aged cheese that I matured for one week turned out nicely and almond and macadamia ricotta inspired by Matthew Kenney was also satisfying.
+Vreemery sells a cheese alternative making kit, I got the Truffle Melt.
 Many contemporary cookbooks focused on fermenting include some recipes.
 The aesthetics are another story though.
-It’s tricky to mould the nut creations into a smooth log or wheel like a pretty chévre, or try to hole out a Swiss-eyed hard cheese or solid truffled brie!
-For taste, crafting a small batch is often key to success as it is with most of the traditional artisan cheese.
+It’s tricky to mould the nut creations into a smooth log or wheel like a pretty chévre, or try to hole out a Swiss-eyed hard cheese or a layered truffled brie.
+For taste, crafting a small batch is more often key to success as it is with most artisan cheese.
 So try to make your own!
 Just keep it clean as anything can turn your product into a spoiled mess.
 Vegan rennet can be found in most health stores.

 The French art of the cheese trolley has transpired beyond the Gallic borders.
-I have not yet seen a vegan restaurant rolling around a proper selection, yet alternative cheese plates are increasingly common.
-In Venice Beach, California Matthew Kenney’s Plant, Food and Wine offers a nice vegan “cheese” board.
+I have not yet seen a vegan restaurant rolling around a proper selection (Perhaps Daniel Humm’s revamped Eleven Madison Park on Manhattan will offer that in its $335 per person vegan tasting?), yet the plant creations turned out to be messier and more delicate than dairy products.
+Nevertheless, alternative cheese plates are increasingly common.
+In Venice Beach, California Matthew Kenney’s Plant, Food and Wine offers a nice vegan “cheese” board and so does his new cafe Sutra on Manhattan.
 In Paso Robles, California Vreamery pairs up your picnic box with local wine tasting at the town’s newest food hall.

 While vegetarians embrace the real cheese’s guiltless pleasure in small quantities regularly, made in artisan, considerate, small-scale farm setting, there is still a room for plant alternatives.
-As my suggestions approve, now time is ripe for vegan cheese hedonism!
-Honestly, I would not post this article before, indeed, time was ripe for alternative cheese.
-Enjoy!
+As my suggestions approve, now time is ripe for vegan cheese hedonism.
+Honestly, I would not post this article before, indeed, so enjoy the ascend of the alternative cheese as I do!